AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Address the bolded statement at the top and remember to delete it before the final submission.
-- I recommend moving this info down to be with the aparatus info in Methods.
+- I recommend moving this info down to be with the apparatus info in Methods.

 Du: all addressed
 </div>